jacklmbrt07/albumpedia/README.md

 below that is a table of the artist's published recordings, sorted by albums, EPs, and Live albums.

-click the album cover image to see a magnified version click 'review' to see a review from a critic click 'tracklist' to see name of tracks within the album.
+click 'review' to see a review from a critic click 'tracklist' to see name of tracks within the album.